jamwaffles/jamwaffles.github.io/_posts/2017-12-12-elm-counting-occurrences.md

     }
 ```

-Here, `tagList` is now of type `Dict String Int`, which is a map of `String` keys to `Int` values.
-This will hold our `tag -> count` mapping.
+`tagList` is now of type `Dict String Int`, which is a map of `String` keys to `Int` values.
+This will hold the `tag -> count` mapping.

-We need to write a function to transform the list of tags when the model is initalised, so let's write that:
+We need to write a function to transform the list of tags when the model is initialised, so let's write that:

 ```haskell
 import Dict exposing (..)